VC

 Big Tech (Google, Microsoft, Amazon)

 Hyperscalers acquire for AI capability, cloud lock-in, and talent.
 Deals over $1B are common.
-Regulatory scrutiny is high — the FTC challenged both the Microsoft-Activision deal and Google-Wiz.
+Regulatory scrutiny is high — the FTC challenged Microsoft-Activision, and Adobe-Figma was blocked entirely.
+Google's $32B Wiz deal showed big tech will pay record premiums for must-have security platforms.
 Big tech M&A is now priced with a regulatory risk premium.

 Enterprise Software (Salesforce, SAP, Oracle)